lotusnprod/lotus-manuscript/manuscript.md

 The contacts of the electronic NP resources not explicitly licensed as open were individually reached for permission to access and reuse data.
 A detailed list of data sources and related information is available as [SI-1](#si-1-data-sources-list).
-All necessary scripts for data gathering and harmonization can be found in the [lotus-processor](https://gitlab.com/lotus7/lotus-processor) repository in the [src/1_gathering](https://gitlab.com/lotus7/lotus-processor/-/tree/preprint/src/1_gathering) directory.
+All necessary scripts for data gathering and harmonization can be found in the [lotus-processor](https://gitlab.com/lotus7/lotus-processor) repository in the [src/1_gathering](https://gitlab.com/lotus7/lotus-processor/-/tree/preprint/src/1_gathering) directory or in the methods [gathering section](#Gathering).
 All subsequent and future iterations that include additional data sources, either updated information from the same data sources or new data, will involve a comparison of the new with previously gathered data at the SSOT level to ensure that the data is only curated once.

 #### Data Cleaning & Validation {.page_break_before}

 As shown in Figure @fig:workflow, data curation consisted of three stages: harmonization, cleaning and validation.
-Thereby, after the harmonization stage, each of the three central objects - chemical compounds, biological organisms and reference - were cleaned.
+Thereby, after the harmonization stage, each of the three central objects - chemical compounds, biological organisms and reference - were cleaned, as described in related [methods section](#Cleaning).
 Given the data size (2.5M+ initial entries), manual validation was unfeasible.
 Curating the references was a particularly challenging part of the process.
 Whereas organisms are typically reported by at least their vernacular or scientific denomination and chemical structures via their SMILES, InChI, InChIKey or image (not covered in this work), references suffer from largely insufficient reporting standards.